 Experts say Digital Angel could have a multiplicity of uses for public or individual safety such as a life-saving device for those with severe health problems or a method of locating a lost or kidnapped child.

-Civil libertarians worry about invasion of privacy while Sullivan insists " We don’t see that as an issue because it’s a voluntary thing."
+Civil libertarians worry about invasion of privacy while Sullivan insists " We dont see that as an issue because its a voluntary thing."

 Emily Whitfield, a spokeswoman for the American Civil Liberties Union warns, "This is a situation that can go in the blink of an eye from being voluntary to being mandatory."